 The Counseling Program at Stand Strong provides services for children who have experienced trauma.

 Services & Resources for Children

 The CHAT Program at the Stand Strong offers counseling services to children who have experienced trauma in order to foster long-term healing and recovery through a range of child-focused counseling techniques sensitive to the child’s emotional state, developmental level, language and cognitive skills.
-Our team learns each child’s needs in order to provide appropriate advocacy, resources and support according to their individual needs.
-The goal is to identify, build, strengthen, and coordinate a network of support for that child and his or her family.
+Advocacy for the child is provided through coordination of community resources and support according to their individual needs.
+The goal is to identify, build, strengthen, and coordinate a network of support for the child and his/her family.
 All CHAT services are provided free of cost to the client and are available for Spanish-speakers.